Korean Psychiatrists Describe GenAI Uses and Priorities

 What to watch

-Editorial analysis: Observers and practitioners should treat this paper as an early, qualitative signal rather than definitive evidence about efficacy or risk.
-The value of the study lies in surfacing clinician perspectives and implementation priorities that can guide follow-up quantitative research and policy development.
+Readers should treat this study as an early, qualitative signal rather than definitive evidence on efficacy or risk; its value lies in surfacing clinician perspectives and implementation priorities that can guide follow-up quantitative research.

 Scoring Rationale